Now you've added your spreadsheet to Sheety, your API is ready to go!

 For example to show all the family friend theme parks, the filter query string would look like:

-You can stack multiple filters by joining them with a &, like so:
+You can stack multiple filters by joining them with a &

 ?filter[familyFriendly]=true&filter[country]=UK